EchungYang/Micro_tutorial/README.md

-## Welcome to the Micro-tutorial on Creating a Github Pages site
+## Welcome to the Micro-tutorial on Creating a GitHub Pages site

 ### What is a Github page?